lxsmnsyc/the-fighting-game/docs/cards/slow.md

 - Apply Slow when applying Protection.
 - Apply Penetration when applying Slow.

-### With Regen
+### With Heal

-- Apply Slow when gaining Regen.
+- Apply Slow when gaining Heal.
-- Gain Regen when applying Slow.
+- Gain Heal when applying Slow.

 ### With Speed